-The opening of a new campus for the American Community School of Abu Dhabi is projected for Fall 2023, the year we celebrate our 50th Anniversary.
+The opening of a new campus for the American Community School of Abu Dhabi is projected for 2023.

 Building an innovative, environmentally sustainable campus reflects our position as a globally leading American international school.
-It also furthers our mission of excellence in academics, the arts, athletics, and service to others, for the next 50 years and beyond.
+Our new campus is an integral part of our vision and furthers our mission of excellence in academics, the arts, athletics and service, for the next 50 years and beyond.

 New Campus Highlights

 - Doubles the size of the current campus, offering much-needed space for our academics, arts, athletics and service-learning programs

 - Improves infrastructure, parking, security and green space

 - Is located in one of the most desirable locations in Abu Dhabi, close to NYU Abu Dhabi and the newly developing cultural district